Disney Dreamlight Valley marshmallows

 Where to find marshmallows in Disney Dreamlight Valley

-Pink and blue marshmallows are items you’ll find during Disney Dreamlight Valley’s End of Summer event from September 4 to 26, 2024.
+You’ll find pink and blue marshmallows during Disney Dreamlight Valley’s Summer Sizzle event from July 2 to 22.
 During these few weeks, you’ll spot pink marshmallow bushes in the Plaza and blue marshmallows scattered around the following biomes:

 • Plaza